 Affected employees operate equipment serviced under lockout or tagout procedures or work in an area affected by the procedures.
 An affected employee becomes an authorized employee when the employee performs service or maintenance work on the equipment.
 Required training for affected employees includes:

 Other employees work around or otherwise might be in the vicinity of equipment that is under lockout/tagout.
 They need to receive awareness-level training regarding the Energy Control Program.
 They need to understand that if they see LOTO devices, they are not to touch them.

 Employers must train workers in the following limitations of tags listed below:

 Employer must certify that training or retraining took place and that the employee is kept up to date.
 However, if your training program aspires to conform to ANSI Z490.1, Criteria for Accepted Practices in Safety, Health, and Environmental Training, you will need to certify that each employee has demonstrated proficiency in the learning environment immediately after training.
-After training, you will be required to certify the employee has successfully applied what they have learned in the workplace.
+After training, a competent person should certify the employee has successfully applied what they have learned in the workplace.

-To meet basic Federal OSHA requirements in the USA, certification need only contain the information listed below:
+To meet basic Federal OSHA requirements, certification need only contain the information listed below:

-However, you are encouraged to also include a statement of proficiency as well as the employee's identification number or a unique certificate number for training.
-It should also contain the signature of the trainer who conducted the training.
+However, the employer should also include a written statement of proficiency as well as the employee's identification number or a unique certificate number for training.
+Certification should also contain the signature of the trainer who conducted the training.

 Before beginning this quiz, we highly recommend you review the module material.
 This quiz is designed to allow you to self-check your comprehension of the module content, but only focuses on key concepts and ideas.